Follow TV Tropes

 • Making a Splash: Mizu Shitataare's Uzainas usually are based on water or water sources such as a faucet.
 As such, they can deal attacks based on water.

-• Meaningful Name: Their name is taken from the Japanese word for "it's annoying" (uzaina).
+• Meaningful Name: Their name is taken from "uzainā", a Japanese word which translates to "it's annoying".

 • Monster of the Week: They're the second set of monsters who terrorize the Land of Greenery in the franchise.